dinakaranonline/blog/_posts/2021-02-25-Strategies-for-deploying-Machine-Learning-Inferences-models-using-Lambda.md

 **Cons**

-Models are usually large and cannot be packaged as part of Lambda using this approach
+Models are usually large and cannot be packaged as part of Lambda using this approach.
 Continuous updates to the model mean re-deployment of lambda.
 There is no de-coupling of Lambda and Model

 **Reference**